westerndevs/western-devs-website/_posts/2015-07-24-simple-powershell-automation-browser-based-tasks.markdown

 The first two lines indicate how IE is supposed to behave in two ways and the first one is commented out.

-1. Show the instance of IE. This this line commented out, we get a "headless" browsing experience with no visible window or rendering.
+1. Show the instance of IE. With this line commented out, we get a "headless" browsing experience with no visible window or rendering.
 [Visible Property - MSDN][3]
 2. Do not show any dialogs that may pop up.
 [Silent Property - MSDN][5]

 The next instruction tells IE to navigate to the Url provided.